 Because the eyes play such an important role in communication, beauty, and attraction, it's unfortunate that they are one of the first areas of the face to show the signs of aging.
 In the beginning, makeup, moisturizers, and non-surgical methods such as BOTOX® Cosmetic can do wonders.
 But as more excess skin and wrinkles develop, and the prominence of eyelid bags increases, a tired and sad appearance around the eyes may settle in.
-Dr. Timothy R. Miller offers an effective solution, blepharoplasty, often called eyelid surgery, in Aliso Viejo, CA. Throughout Orange County, women and men visit him at Refreshed Aesthetic Surgery for results that look natural and eyes that are Refreshed.
+Dr. Timothy R. Miller offers an effective solution, blepharoplasty, often called eyelid surgery.
+Throughout Orange County, women and men visit him at Refreshed Aesthetic Surgery for results that look natural and eyes that are Refreshed.

 Dr. Miller's Approach to Eyelid Surgery